Back to People

 1851Age 35

-In 1851 Ada participated in a syndicate and attempted a mathematical system to predict betting outcomes; the effort failed and left her thousands in debt.
+In 1851 Ada formed a betting syndicate and attempted to create a mathematical model for large bets; the attempt failed and left her thousands of pounds in debt.

 Confidence